bartvanbossuyt/testPDP/videos/README.md

 # 🎥 Videos

-This folder contains **informative and instructional videos** that support the main codebase in the [`scripts/`](./scripts) directory.
+This section provides access to **informative and instructional videos** that support the main codebase in the [`scripts/`](./scripts) directory.

-Each video provides context, explanations, or demonstrations related to the **Point-Descriptor-Precedence (PDP)** framework used in this project.
+Each video offers context, explanations, or demonstrations related to the **Point-Descriptor-Precedence (PDP)** framework used in this project.

+---

+## 🔗 Access

+The videos are available via [`this shared link`](https://ugentbe.sharepoint.com/:f:/r/teams/WE12_TMP01448-PDP/Gedeelde%20documenten/PDP!/PDP%20videos?csf=1&web=1&e=rgh7b8) provided to all collaborators
+Please use the link to view or download the materials.
+If you don’t have access yet, contact the project admin.

 ---